 If ever there were two words that intuitively should not go together, they are "childhood" and "cancer."
 Fortunately, incredible strides have been made in treating children with cancer over the past generation.

-Sponsored by American Family Children's Hospital and the UW Carbone Cancer Center, Kids with Courage V is the fifth reunion of childhood cancer survivors.
+Sponsored by American Family Children's Hospital and the UW Carbone Cancer Center, Kids with Courage V was the fifth reunion of childhood cancer survivors.
 Bereaved families have been invited to honor the courage of children who did not survive cancer.

 Honorary Chair: Cindy Crawford